Research Coordinator Jobs at Emory University with Visa Sponsorship

 Which visa types does Emory University commonly use for Research Coordinators?

 H-1B is the most common work visa used for Research Coordinator hires at Emory.
-F-1 OPT and CPT are used for recent graduates in temporary capacities, and J-1 is sometimes used for visiting researchers on exchange programs.
+F-1 OPT and CPT are used for recent graduates in temporary capacities, and J-1 visa is sometimes used for visiting researchers on exchange programs.
 For permanent pathways, EB-2 and EB-3 are available for qualifying employees, usually after a period of H-1B employment.
-TN is an option for Canadian and Mexican nationals in qualifying research roles.
+TN visa is an option for Canadian and Mexican nationals in qualifying research roles.

 What qualifications does Emory University expect for Research Coordinator roles?